RomanVolkov/x_threads.nvim/README.md

 1. In Neovim, enter visual mode and select the text you want to convert to a thread
 2. Press `<leader>tf` to format the selection into tweets
+3. Or, you can bind `:XThreadsFormat` command to anything you like to be.

 ### Example